programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-6.md

        files.append(path)
    return files
 ```
-We can save all the relevant file names with this function.
+We can save all the relevant file names from the "AA_Weekly_data" directory that accompanies the lesson using this function.
 Let’s do so under the “aa_files” variable.

 ``` python3
 #get all files from our data directory